TODAY’S READING FROM THE OLD TESTAMENT- ZECHARIAH 8:1-23

 The phrase, “Thus says the Lord” occurs 10 times in this chapter (Zechariah 8:2,3,4,6,7,9,14, 19, 20, 23).
 The Lord nurtures the faith and hope of His people by offering them promises for the future.
 He is jealous for the devotion of His chosen city, Jerusalem, and assures her that in the future, she will be called “the City of Truth”.
 And ‘the mountain of the Lord’ will have the reputation of being ‘the holy mountain’ (Zech 8:3).

 When Jesus returns, He will rule a God-centered world, a truth-seeking, justice-loving, people-respecting, law-abiding world.
 The Lord promises to save His people, defeating enemies from the east and west.
 The old and the young will feel safe in the streets (Zech 8:5).
-How different from the cities today!
+How different from our cities today!

 But the Lord promised to bring them back.
 We are seeing the fulfillment of these prophecies in our lifetime.